 How accurate are the tests?

-The assays used at TDL show a minimum sensitivity of 98% and a specificity of 100%, with no cross-reactivity with other viruses.
+The PCR swab assays used at TDL show a minimum sensitivity of 98% and a specificity of 100%, with no cross-reactivity with other viruses.

-The test is performed by The Doctors Laboratory, who provide quality UK accredited pathology services worldwide.
+The tests are performed by The Doctors Laboratory, who provide quality UK accredited pathology services worldwide.
 The Doctors Laboratory (TDL) is a medically-led laboratory, established in 1987.
 It is the largest independent provider of clinical laboratory diagnostic services in the UK.

 How soon will I receive my test?